summerortega/CSC466Lab4/README.md

 The optional third argument is the column index of the ground-truth class label (Refer to header).
 This allows for the Rand Index to be computed.

+evaluation.py is used for calcuating evaluation metrics across the different clustering algorithms.